Top 15 Organizations that Help the Homeless

 - Serving low-income and homeless communities in Tracy, California

-- Over 100 volunteers supporting food distribution and emergency assistance
+- Over 100 volunteers are supporting food distribution and emergency assistance

 - Offering school supplies, holiday gifts, and health services